-A critically important step in the infertility evaluation is a detailed examination of the inside of your uterus.
+A critically important step in the infertility evaluation is a detailed examination of the inside of your uterus with a hysterosalpingogram (HSG)

 There are two non-surgical options that can accomplish this evaluation – a hysterosalpingogram (HSG) or a sonohysterogram (sometimes called a saline infusion sonogram or SIS).
 These tests are usually performed in order to investigate possible uterine abnormalities, including intrauterine adhesions (scar tissue), endometrial polyps (an overgrowth of the uterine lining), or uterine fibroids (benign solid tumors of the muscular uterine wall).